rng-guy/NFSMWBartender/README.md

 The "Basic" feature set **fixes six bugs / issues**:
 * helicopter mini-map icons are now always visible whenever a helicopter is active,
 * helicopters no longer cast static shadows (like cars do) with incorrect placements,
-* the game is no longer biased in how it chooses to make Strategy requests
+* the game is no longer biased in how it chooses to make Strategy requests,
 * Heat levels > 5 are no longer reset back to 5 when you enter free-roam or start an event,
 * Heat levels > 5 are now shown correctly in menus (requires [Binary](https://github.com/SpeedReflect/Binary/releases) for missing textures), and
 * you can no longer get busted due to line-of-sight issues while the "EVADE" bar fills.